 When does an object belong in a museum?
 When does art become just a bed you can’t sleep on?
 Is art more than materials that make it?
 Is art a way of looking, or a way of living?
 Is art what we see or what goes on in our own head when we look at it, or both?

-” Violinista” hangs now on my dining room room wall and brings back memories.
+” Violinista” is now hung on my dining room room wall at home and brings back memories.
 I swear sometimes that the violinists bow moves and makes a trill so soft it would make a conductor cry.

-When I see my violinist I start to hum a slow sultry tango.
+When I see my violinist and remember Montevideo, I start to hum a slow sultry tango.